jedbakerMO/Vernier/documentation/Sphinx/user_guide/output/post-processing.rst

     * - ``-b/ --basic_output``
       - False
       - If used will only output mean values across MPI ranks
+    * - ``-r/ --recursive_process``
+      - False
+      - If used will process all vernier outputs found within subdirectories of given path

 Below is an example of the current script output.